Sean Combs production discography

-The following list is a discography of production and co-production by Sean Combs, sometimes credited as Puffy, P. Diddy or simply Diddy.
-It includes a list of songs produced, co-produced and remixed by year, artist, album and title.
-Alongside this, Combs was also a leading member of the in-house label production team The Hitmen.
+The following list is a discography of production and co-production by American rapper and producer Sean Combs, better known by his stage name Diddy (formerly Puff Daddy and P. Diddy). includes a list of songs produced, co-produced and remixed by year, artist, album and title.
+Alongside this, Combs was a lead member of Bad Boy Records' in-house production team, the Hitmen.